kumahq/kuma/docs/madr/decisions/046-meshservice-policy-matching.md

        k8s.kuma.io/namespace: zk-namespace # this must be set to target a namespace, even the local one kuma.io/zone: local-zone # must also be set to target a local zone, otherwise all zones are targeted
 ```

+Or match a name in _any namespace_ in a specific zone:

 ```yaml
 spec: